NG-NEST/ng-nest/lib/ng-nest/ui/pattern/docs/readme.en_US.md

 ---
-label: '样式参数'
+label: 'Pattern'
 hidden: true
 ---

-# 样式参数 Pattern
+# Pattern

-定义样式参数显示的样式。
+Defines the style of the style parameter display.

 ## API